sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 URL of the registry where to pull images from for the Distribution phase.
 (Default is registry.sighup.io/fury).

+NOTE: If plugins are pulling from the default registry, the registry will be replaced for these plugins too.

 ## .spec.distribution.common.relativeVendorPath

 ### Description